vbeffara/Simulations/README.md

 - Auto-update: the display routines (vb::Image::put() and others) will try to update the screen representation of the image on the screen about 10 times per second.
 It works best if the computation time is roughly the same for all the points displayed.
 This is extremely practical.
 This is wrapped into a class called vb::AutoWindow so that it can be re-used (by vb::Figure for instance).

-- vb::Image::tessel(): a quick way to fill an image according to a coloring function (which gives the color as a function of coordinates) by a dyadic decomposition.
+- vb::Coloring: a quick way to fill an image according to a coloring function (which gives the color as a function of coordinates) by a dyadic decomposition.

 - A helper class vb::CL_Parser to access a simple but often sufficient subset of getopt.
 Supports default values for parameters and a personalized help message.
 I use it myself even for programs without a display.